-Based on an article written by Neil Patel for Forbes, 90% of startups fail, and the lack of financing knowledge and inadequate borrowing practices are, according to Statistics Brain, two of the reasons why.
+Based on an article written by Neil Patel for Forbes, 90% of startups fail.
+The lack of financing knowledge and inadequate borrowing practices are, according to Statistics Brain, two of the reasons why.

 So, if you want your car wash business to be among the much-desired 10% winning startups, you have to know how to get financing the realistic way.